GoogleChrome/CertificateTransparency/log_policy.md

 ---

 ## Policy Violations
-Upon learning of a Log’s potential violation of this Policy, the Chrome team will review all information available, including the log operator's response, and may take corrective actions to preserve the integrity of its CT Log program and the CT ecosystem broadly.
+Upon learning of a Log's potential violation of this Policy, the Chrome team will review all information available, including the log operator's response, and may take corrective actions to preserve the integrity of its CT Log program and the CT ecosystem broadly.

 The Chrome team includes CT Logs at their sole discretion to further public auditability of Certificate Authorities.
 CT Logs may be removed from Chrome at any time, and for any reason.